NCI-CGR/IlluminaSequencingAnalysis/Note/Meeting/04_05_2022_COVID_Meeting.md

 1. Regarding parabricks
    * Optimize the existing popular bioinfomatics tools by fully taking advantage of GPU cards.
    * Any benchmark comparsion?
-   * Based on our CGR in-house experience, how about its performance in real case.
+   * Based on our CGR in-house experience, how about its performance for real case.
 2. Regarding using Nvidia/parabricks for analysis
    * Any similar jobs has been done?
 (GenScan)?
    * Any small demo code availabe for testing?